-Second-level domain: peacebychocolate
+Second-level domain: PeaceByChocolate

-You can use a domain name generator to see what domain names are available.
+You can use a domain name generator to check what domain names are available.
 Additionally, there are a number of good practices when choosing the second-level domain for your business that you should consider.
 A good second-level domain is:

 If you’ve already locked down a name for your business itself, obviously your business name is an ideal choice for the domain name as well.

 Top-level domain: .ca

 The “right of the dot” is also known as the top-level domain (TLD) or domain name extension.
 The top-level domain can be further broken down into country code top-level domains (Canada’s is .ca) or a generic TLD like .com.

 Some country code TLDs (also called ccTLDs) might have presence requirements for the location they represent.
 That means you must either live or do business in that country in order to use the ccTLD.

 Additionally, your choice of a domain TLD has implications on your site’s search engine optimization.